 Eleven year old Salva is sitting in school one day when gunshots suddenly ring out.
 The year is 1985 in southern Sudan, and war is all around them.
 Everyone is urged to run, head toward the bush and get as far away from home as possible.
 Separated from his family, Salva is afraid and alone, only recognizing some people from his village.
 After hours of walking, the group settles into a barn for the night, and when Salva wakes the next day, he realizes he has been left behind.
 Salva meets up with some members of his tribe, the Dinka, finds his uncle, Jewiir, and finds a dear friend in a boy named Marial.
-Things seem to be getting better for Salva as they travel towards Ethiopia, but he worries that he may never find his family if he continues traveling so far away.
+Things seem to be getting better for Salva as they travel towards Ethiopia, but he worries that he may never have a chance to search for his family if he continues traveling so far away.

 The group travels together for about a month, and tragedy strikes when Marial gets killed and eaten by a lion while he is asleep.
 Fear and grief overcome Salva, but his uncle urges him to continue on and not give up.
 After making their own canoes and crossing the Nile River, the group is faced with the grueling task of crossing the Akobo Desert.
 They come across others who are near death or already dead, and water is extremely limited.
 On the third day of their trek across the desert, a group of armed men steal all of their supplies and brutally kill Salva’s uncle.
 As devastated and defeated as Salva feels, he manages to forge on, knowing his uncle and dear friend would want him to survive.
 Eventually Salva and the others make it to a refugee camp in Ethiopia, where there were thousands upon thousands of people, most of whom were boys and young men.
 Salva had a glimmer of hope that he would find his family, but as the years went by, he knew how very alone he was.

 After six long years at the camp, Salva was now seventeen years old, and news of the camp closing caused fear among him and the people.
 One rainy morning, armed soldiers arrived at the camp and forced the people out.
 Guns fired, people stampeded, shouting and crying as the soldiers continued to drive them towards the crocodile infested Gilo River, which was along the border of Ethiopia and Sudan.
 Salva stood in fear as he saw men being pulled under by crocodiles in front of him, while gunshots rang out behind him; there was nothing to do but plunge in.
-After what seemed like a lifetime of swimming, Salva came out on the other side, where more walking would await him.
+After what seemed like a lifetime of swimming, Salva persevered and came out on the other side, where more walking would await him.

 Not knowing what would happen when he arrived, Salva decided he would continue towards Kenya, and soon he had about 1,500 boys following him.
 He became the leader of this group, organizing and giving everyone jobs to do; he encouraged them and gave them hope, much like his uncle did for him.
 A year and a half later, most of the boys arrived at Kakuma Refugee Camp in Kenya.
 After two years of misery and what felt like prison, Salva left the camp and walked even more until he arrived at Ifo Refugee Camp, where things were no better.
 During his time at Ifo, Salva learned to read from one of the aid workers.
 He was happy about this, but was losing hope that he would ever find his family and be free.